gunducc/Employee-State-Management/README.md

 StateLog is used for logging stage changes of employees</br>
 There is one-to-many relation between Employee and StateLog</br>
 Project uses Spring Boot, H2 as database </br>
+Spring State Machine 2.2.3 is used for the state management </br>
 Project JDK is Amazon corretto-11 </br>

 <h2>Business Rules</h2>